jacobitosuperstar/pps/README.md

 background or detached from the terminal window, you can run the command `docker-compose up -d` or `docker-compose up --detach`.

-To run commands inside the `web` service container you can run this while the application is running.
+To run commands inside the `backend` service container you can run this while the application is running.

-`docker-compose exec web /bin/bash`
+`docker-compose exec backend /bin/bash`

 With this you will be able to be in the server environment and run magene commands if needed.